A Better Way to Dig Under a House

 Nov 21, 2007

 Like many Vineyarders, Michael Jampel owns an old house built over a crawl space.
 Crawl spaces under old houses, especially old summer houses, are nasty places.
-They often have only a few inches of clearance between the floor joists and raw earth.
+They often have only a few inches of clearance (low clearance crawl space) between the floor joists and raw earth.
 Over the years they collect spiders, skunks, mice, and other critters (and their droppings).
 Crawling under the house to repair wiring or pipes is dirty, uncomfortable, and dangerous.

 Mr. Jampel thinks he has found a better way.
 He has leased a machine called a vacuum excavator from a company in Wisconsin.
 The Hurricane 500E looks like a 20-foot-tall funnel-cake machine poised over the dump truck which will haul away the material sucked from under the house.
 A 170-horsepower motor pumps sand and dirt and air at 500 cubic feet per minute through a flexible four-inch hose into a six-foot tank that whirls and screens the spoil, much like a bagless (cyclonic) home vacuum cleaner.
 Every five minutes, the Hurricane stops and drops the contents of the tank into the waiting truck.